Elias Estifan, MD, Varun Patel, MD, Matthew Grossman, MD

 St. Joseph's University Medical Center, Paterson, NJ

 Citation: Elias Estifan, MD, Varun Patel, MD, Matthew Grossman, MD.
-P0589 - ENDOSCOPIC MUCOSAL RESECTION OF A PROXIMAL ESOPHAGEAL PYOGENIC GRANULOMA.
-Program No. P0589.
+P1047 - NO DRAMA: CAP-ASSISTED ENDOSCOPIC MUCOSAL RESECTION OF AN INCIDENTAL COLONIC TRAUMATIC NEUROMA.
+Program No. P1047.
 ACG 2019 Annual Scientific Meeting Abstracts.
 San Antonio, Texas: American College of Gastroenterology.